Beginner Coffee Brewing Methods Compared

 Once you’re comfortable with one method, trying another will feel far less intimidating — because the fundamentals stay the same.

-If your coffee tastes good to you, you’re already doing it right.
+If your coffee tastes good to you, you’re already on the right track.